ledgetech/ledge/README.md

 }
 ```

-You can of course use anything available to you in Nginx as an upstream location, here we are using the proxy module to fetch from our origin server.
+You can of course use anything available to you in Nginx as your origin `location`, here we are using the proxy module to fetch from our origin server.

-Create another location block where you wish caching to take place, and configure Ledge.
+Finally create the `location` block for where you wish caching to take place (inside the same `server` block), and configure Ledge by installing it with `resty.rack`.

 ```
 location / {
-	# NOTE: The following configuration is currently required, but will likely go away in the next version.
+	# NOTE: The following cache_key generation is currently required, but will likely go away in the next version.
 	set $query_hash "";
 	if ($is_args != "") {
 	    set $query_hash $args;